 Finally, transverse-oriented lamellae insert into the front layers of the cornea (Bowman’s layer), acting as roots to further support corneal structure.
 This complex micro-organization is altered in keratoconic corneas.
-In KC, the collagen fibrils are unevenly distributed, with rearrangement of their normal conformation.
+In keratoconus, the collagen fibrils are unevenly distributed, with rearrangement of their normal conformation.

 The keratoconic cone, itself, is most affected with loss and distortion of collagen fibers.
-In addition, KC corneas show less interweaving of the collagen pancakes and a decrease in the collagen anchors supporting the corneal structural shape.
+In addition, keratoconus corneas show less interweaving of the collagen pancakes and a decrease in the collagen anchors supporting the corneal structural shape.

-These changes may allow the collagen pancakes to split and slide on one another and exacerbate KC progression.
+These changes may allow the collagen pancakes to split and slide on one another and exacerbate keratoconus progression.
 Because of this, it is important that you do not rub your eyes in order to avoid the actual mechanical shearing of the collagen pancakes.